LWJGL/lwjgl3/doc/README.md

 # ADDING A NEW BINDING

-Changes to several different places are required in order to add a new binding to LWJGL.
+When starting a new binding, it is recommended to copy the structure of an existing binding under `modules/lwjgl/`.
+LWJGL includes bindings with different styles of definition and configuration, depending on the nature of the library.
+Search for an existing binding that is similar to the new one.

+Besides adding the appropriate files under `modules/lwjgl/<binding>/`, a few other places must be editted to correctly support the new binding.
 These are listed below.

 In the `lwjgl3` repository:

 - `build.xml`
-    * `compile-templates`: add path to binding templates
-    * `-init-compile`: add binding package
+    * `compile`: add `compileBinding` tag for the binding
-    * `compile-tests`: add demo & test packages (if applicable)
+    * `compile-tests`: add demo packages (if applicable)
-    * `release`: add `release-module` definition for the binding
+    * `release`: add `release-module` tag for the binding
 - `config/build-bindings.xml`
     * Add `binding.<name>` property so that the binding can be conditionally enabled.
+    * Update the `forEachBinding` macro definition to include the binding.
 - `config/<platform>/build.xml`
     * Add `build` definition to the applicable platforms.
+- `config/tests.xml`
+    * Add test package for the binding. (if applicable)
 - `modules/generator/src/main/kotlin/org/lwjgl/generator/Generator.kt`
     * Add to the `Binding` enum.
-- `modules/module-info-gen/src/main/resources/`
-    * Add module definition for the binding.
 - `README.MD`
     * Add to the `List of Supported Bindings`.
-- `doc/3rdparty/`
-    * Add license file for the binding.
 - `doc/notes/<version>.md`
     * Add to the next version release notes.
 - `build.gradle`
     * Add to the `Artifacts` enum.
+- IDEA project (optional)
+    * `.idea/modules.xml`: add the Java and Kotlin modules
+    * The Java module should be stored at `.idea/modules/lwjgl`
+    * The Kotlin module should be stored at `.idea/modules/templates`

 In the `lwjgl3-www` repository: